 All Saints Day: A centuries-old tradition lives on

-Tacloban City (October 31) -- The centuries-old traditions of All Saints Day continue as countless Filipinos, many of them returning to their roots, pay respects to their departed loved ones amid stringent police and military security measures at bus and airport terminals.
+Tacloban City (November 1) -- The centuries-old tradition of All Saints Day continues to live on, as countless Filipinos, many of them returning to their roots, pay respects to their departed love ones amid stringent police and military security measures at bus and airport terminals.

-So, although not declared a public holiday, today begins the exodus to the cemeteries especially to those who have to travel long hours just to reach the tombs of their departed love ones.
+So, although not declared a public holiday, yesterday begun the exodus to the cemeteries especially to those who have to travel long hours just to reach the tombs of their departed love ones.

-Even with the prevailing harsh economic times, families will start to travel today, if they have not done so during the week end, with loads of candles, flowers, and food to last the holidays.
+Even with the prevailing harsh economic times, families will still find time and money to travel if they have not done so during the week end, with loads of candles, flowers, and food to last the holidays.

 Surely, there will be a mad rush to supermarkets and shopping malls, with shoppers trying to stretch the buying power of the peso, spending hours of shopping to find the lowest food items and candles at less than half their actual price their wallets could afford.

-However, to millions of Filipinos, old traditions never die, not even fade away, traffic or no traffic, come rain or scorching sun.
+However, all of these difficulties, inconveniences and dangers are nothing because to millions of Filipinos, old traditions never die, not even fade away, traffic or no traffic, come rain or scorching sun.

-After all, it is that time of the year when Filipinos can share the goodness of their hearts to those who have gone to rest in God's embrace.
+After all, it is at this time of the year when Filipinos can share the goodness of their hearts to kindred who have gone to rest in God's embrace.
 (PIA 8) [top]